 What would you kill for?
-This is one of the questions that drives the narrative of Danganronpa: Trigger Happy Havoc.
+This is one of the questions that drive the narrative of Danganronpa: Trigger Happy Havoc.
 A scary conceit that makes for an entertaining story.
 This narrative, combined with stellar gameplay, makes Danganronpa an excellent Vita game.
-It makes a few missteps over its twenty plus hours, but it serves as an interesting take on the visual novel and detective genres.
+It makes a few missteps over its twenty-plus hours, but it serves as an interesting take on the visual novel and detective genres.

 Danganronpa takes place in the prestigious Hope's Peak Academy, a high school for the best of the best of the best.
-The cast of Danganronpa are Hope's Peak Academy students, which include the ultimate author, the ultimate pop star, the ultimate swimming pro and even the ultimate fan fiction writer.
-It's a varied cast full of eccentric characters; most are well written and intriguing but a few are inconsequential or irritating.
+The cast of Danganronpa are Hope's Peak Academy students, which includes the ultimate author, the ultimate pop star, the ultimate swimming pro, and even the ultimate fan fiction writer.
+It's a varied cast full of eccentric characters; most are well-written and intriguing but a few are inconsequential or irritating.
 You play as Makoto Naegi, you have no real talent and are remarkably unremarkable.
-The only reason you are able to attend Hope's Peak is because the school decided to take on a random normal high school student, making you the ultimate lucky student.
+The only reason you are able to attend Hope's Peak is that the school decided to take on a random normal high school student, making you the ultimate lucky student.

 Danganronpa takes a bit to get going and a while to grip you.
 There's a lot of explanation to get out of the way but ultimately this frees things up to get more interesting later.
-This slow build up may put you off at the start, but the positive effects of getting things out of the way upfront makes it worthwhile in the long run.
+This slow build-up may put you off at the start, but the positive effects of getting things out of the way up front make it worthwhile in the long run.

 Of course, life in Hope's Peak isn't as nice as Makoto expected.
-As you enter the academy you pass out, then wake up later in a boarded up school controlled by a strange teddy-bear-like villain who called Monokuma.
-It is then revealed that you are stuck in this school for the rest of your life, unless you can get away with murder.
+As you enter the academy you pass out, then wake up later in a boarded-up school controlled by a strange teddy-bear-like villain called Monokuma.
+It is then revealed that you are stuck in this school for the rest of your life unless you can get away with murder.
 Murderers who aren’t caught are allowed to escape, while the rest of you are punished with death.

-After you’ve gathered all the evidence a trial takes place.
-This process is made up of a number of minigames, all based around you using evidence (and your puzzle solving skills) to work out who is the guilty party.
+After you’ve gathered all the evidence, a trial takes place.
+This process is made up of a number of minigames, all based around you using evidence (and your puzzle-solving skills) to work out who is the guilty party.
 The multiple activities make for a novel take on the genre, but the main one does have similarities to how cases work in Phoenix Wright.
-The link being that you use evidence to object against specific statements.
-The characters in the court room start to speak and certain phrases pop up in orange text, which indicates that they are susceptible to objections.
-You as the player have a truth bullet (a piece of evidence) available to you and you have to fire this at the orange text it contradicts.
-Having specific pieces of text pointed out (as well as a specific piece of evidence) makes things simpler than in Phoenix Wright, but it’s not too simple (as you still have to work out which of the multiple available statements it could apply to).
-The end result is something where you feel like you are solving a case, but that also something that feels like an action game (due to having to fire bullets at words).
+The link is that you use evidence to object to specific statements.
+The characters in the courtroom start to speak, and certain phrases pop up in the orange text, which indicates that they are susceptible to objections.
+You, as the player, have a truth bullet (a piece of evidence) available to you, and you have to fire this at the orange text it contradicts.
+Having specific pieces of text pointed out (as well as a specific piece of evidence) makes things simpler than in Phoenix Wright, but it’s not too simple (as you still have to work out which of the multiple available statements it could apply too).
+The end result is something where you feel like you are solving a case, but that is also something that feels like an action game (due to having to fire bullets at words).
 This makes for an exciting and cerebral experience that surpasses other games in the genre.

-Slick presentation in the trials makes Danganronpa feel fluid and exciting.
+The slick presentation in the trials makes Danganronpa feel fluid and exciting.
 Aiming a reticule to shoot down statements, which fall apart as you make your objection, looks really cool and always feels satisfying.
 The game also does a good job of layering in mechanics over time so that the trials get more difficult and engaging.
 It gets to the stage where you have multiple truth bullets available, but only one of them contradicts a statement.
 Later trials make things even more complicated.
-In some your provided truth bullets are actually irrelevant, what you need to do is pick out one of the orange statements and use it as a new truth bullet on a different statement that it contradicts.
+Some of your provided truth bullets are actually irrelevant.
+What you need to do is pick out one of the orange statements and use it as a new truth bullet on a different statement that it contradicts.
 The game never tells you when this is going to be the case, but working out when you have to do this is very satisfying and never too difficult.
-Another added mechanic is distracting white noise, which manifests itself in purple text that pops up, obscuring the statements on screen.
-You can aim at them and press a button to dispel them to gain extra time, or press where they are on the back touchpad.
-However, if you hit them with your truth bullet more time gets added on.
+Another added mechanic is distracting white noise, which manifests itself in the purple text that pops up, obscuring the statements on the screen.
+You can aim at them and press a button to dispel them to gain extra time or press where they are on the back touchpad.
+However, if you hit them with your truth bullet, more time gets added on.

 When you aren’t shooting down statements with truth bullets, there are other activities.
 None of these are amazing in their own right, but they are used in moderation and add a nice amount of variety to the proceedings.
 The stylish presentation carries over into each of these also, making trials exciting and enticing.

-The class trials are the standout portions of the game, and the mostly cleverly written parts, providing multiple ‘a-ha’ moments where things suddenly click.
-This isn’t always the case though, sometimes the small description on the truth bullet isn’t enough and it isn’t clear which statement it should apply to.
-These are rare occurrences, but they cause slight road blocks where the game’s phrasing seems at fault rather than your detective skills.
-There are also times where the game is too obvious.
-The first trial is a perfect example of this, there’s a clue which straight away reveals the culprit but in game characters don’t pick up on this for ages.
-Moments like this aren’t common, but when they crop up they do frustrate.
+The class trials are the standout portions of the game, and the most cleverly written parts, providing multiple ‘a-ha’ moments where things suddenly click.
+This isn’t always the case though, sometimes the small description on the truth bullet isn’t enough, and it isn’t clear which statement it should apply to.
+These are rare occurrences, but they cause slight roadblocks where the game’s phrasing seems at fault rather than your detective skills.
+There are also times when the game is too obvious.
+The first trial is a perfect example of this, there’s a clue that straight away reveals the culprit, but in-game, characters don’t pick up on this for ages.
+Moments like this aren’t common, but when they crop up, they do frustrate.